-Following its blockbuster listing on the Indian bourses, Gurugram-based online food delivery major Zomato has now rolled out a new incentive for its delivery partners, Economic Times.
+Following its blockbuster listing on the Indian bourses, Gurugram-based online food delivery major Zomato has now rolled out a new incentive for its delivery partners, reports Economic Times.

 Now on, Zomato will allow its delivery partners to keep the cash collected from cash-on-delivery payments for their own spends.
 This, as per the company, would save the delivery partners cash-in-hand, as there would be no payback required.